-IPv6 provides mechanisms through Neighbor Discovery [17] and Address Autoconfiguration [27] to aid in renumbering a subnet, such as when a site switches to a new network service provider.
+IPv6 provides mechanisms as part of Neighbor Discovery [17] and Address Autoconfiguration [27] to aid in mobile node configuration when a mobile node turns on, and in renumbering a subnet, such as when a site switches to a new network service provider.

 In renumbering, new prefixes and addresses can be introduced for the subnet and old ones can be deprecated and removed.
 These mechanisms are defined to work while all nodes using the old prefixes are at home, connected to the link using these prefixes.
-Mobile IPv6 extends these mechanisms for the case in which one or more mobile nodes using the old prefixes are away from home while the renumbering takes place.
+Mobile IPv6 extends these mechanisms for the case in which one or more mobile nodes using the old prefixes are away from home and registered at the home agent while the renumbering takes place.